Alright! I'm Craig and I make music under the name Crombie Point. I also teach Music Production from my home studio in Fife, Scotland.

 I grew up in the Britpop era and feel amazingly lucky to have done so, it was such a great time for music and is what first inspired me to pick up a guitar.

-Songwriting came sort of naturally after I learned to string a few chords together.
+Songwriting sort of came naturally after I learned to string a few chords together.
 My brother and I would play around with our 4 track tape recorder and lay down demo tracks.

 As time went on I became more and more obsessed with everything music related - a total music gear head!
-Guitars/Synths/Recording Equipment/Software....I love learning and experimenting with music gear.
+Guitars/Amps/Synths/Recording Equipment/Software....